 Status of Infrastructure & Public Spaces

 Essential roads and bridges that were initially blocked by debris and downed trees have since been cleared or marked for repair.
-Localized repairs are ongoing in residential areas that experienced the most severe floodwaters and structural damage.
+Localized repairs are ongoing in residential areas that experienced the most severe floodwaters and structural damage but most of the heavy damage has been now taken care of.

 Beachgoers will be happy to know that AMI beaches on the Gulf of Mexico side of the island have been reopened to the public.
 These beaches, central to the island's charm and touristic appeal, experienced sand displacement and vegetation loss.
 To combat these impacts, local officials and environmental experts worked tirelessly to rehabilitate dunes, clear debris, and ensure that beach ecosystems are stable and safe for visitors.